mdvanes/pdfkit-fresh-resume/README.md

 ## Running with -w/--watch

-This is an experimental feature

 * `pdfkit-fresh-resume run ~/.npm/pdfkit-fresh-resume/example-resume.json output.pdf -w`
-* Run `http-server` in another terminal
-* Open  http://localhost:8080/preview.html in the browser
+* Open http://localhost:3456 in the browser to see the preview for the PDF.
 * After updating the template or the input JSON, the console will log "🔥Hot update".
-After that refresh the browser while clearing the cache to see changes.
+After that the browser will reload and show the changes.

 # TODO